purdyjen/Star-Wars-Guessing-Game/README.md

 ## Introduction

-This is a Star Wars themed word guessing game.
+This is a Star Wars themed word/phrase guessing game.

 ## Built With